 You keep up a brave face; you keep things under control; you keep on taking care of other people.
 You think “I just need to pull myself together – I should be able to get on top of this.”

 You know what?
 Sometimes that little child part of you just needs someone to listen.
 You to listen.
 Perhaps you think “But I had a perfectly normal upbringing, my family was perfect – what’s wrong with me?”………perhaps you think “Well, with my upbringing, how can I expect to be ‘normal’?”

 Perhaps you just need a little bit of help to learn to listen to that part of you.
 To make friends.
 That’s OK.
 That’s normal.

 I want to help you learn to gather that little child part of you in your arms and say “I got you.
 You’re OK.”

 I offer online text-based counselling by email and instant messaging / chat.
 At the moment I live in Italy, where I offer walk-and-talk therapy in Venice.
 I don't currently offer face to face appointments in the UK.

 Whatever the reason that you’ve decided to look for a counsellor, therapy can probably help you feel better, or help you get in touch with your emotions.
 Often the changes you make may be small, but can still significantly improve your life.

 Therapy can provide a safe, non-judgemental space where you can open up and explore what’s going on for you.
 You might want to focus on something very specific, or you might not be sure what it is that you need.

 I have a background in customer service and human resources and have a long-standing interest in relationships and communication.
-I have worked or volunteered in organisations of all sizes from the global financial sector to small charities.
+I have worked or volunteered in organisations of various sizes from the global financial sector to small charities.
 I have first-hand experience of adjusting to life in a different country.